 We welcome applications from dedicated, capable people and pride ourselves on our diverse student body.
 The information below gives the specific entry criteria for each of our courses.
+For information on entering our degrees in years 2 or 3 please see Switching to LCCM.

 You are expected to have (or be studying for) 2 A-level passes or the equivalent in any subject, however, typical offers tend to be higher with an expectation that one of your subjects is relevant to the degree you are applying for.